Elder George K. H. Baxter

 Maybe things would have turned out differently if George Baxter had joined the Enfield Shakers when there was a strong cohort of Shaker men in the family.
 But when George arrived here the ranks on the brothers’ side were alarmingly thin.

-George had “tried the life” at Canterbury in 1884 but was “dismissed” after two years.
-Presenting himself for admission at Enfield in 1888, Elder Abraham Perkins and Brother John Bradford agreed to accept him, on probation.
+George had “tried the life” at the Shaker Village in Canterbury, New Hampshire in 1884, but was “dismissed” after two years.
+Presenting himself for admission at Enfield, New Hampshire in 1888, Elder Abraham Perkins and Brother John Bradford agreed to accept him on probation.

 Things went well at first.
 George was a healthy, handsome young man, willing to work, and eager to testify publicly to his faith.
 So there was hope.